 420 is a globally recognized cannabis holiday.
-Not surprisingly, for dispensaries worldwide, each year brings unprecedented sales opportunities with it.
-Even better for dispensaries in 2022, cannabis sales are expected to be higher than ever before, according to a report released by Headset.io.
+Not surprisingly, it brings unprecedented sales opportunities for dispensaries worldwide.
+Even better for dispensaries in 2024, cannabis sales are expected to be higher than ever before.

 While taking advantage of these remarkable sales opportunities should be a top priority, so should ensuring compliance.
 So, ask yourself before the 420 sales boom, is your dispensary compliant?

-We were recently co-hosted a webinar with industry experts from The Bird Rock Group Cannabis Consulting, Synergy Cannabis Consulting, and Cannabist San Diego in this live webinar, where they covered all things cannabis, including the key point that an ounce of prevention is worth a pound of cure.
+We co-hosted a webinar with industry experts from The Bird Rock Group Cannabis Consulting, Synergy Cannabis Consulting, and Cannabist San Diegowhere they covered all things cannabis, including the key point that an ounce of prevention is worth a pound of cure.

-Here’s everything we’ve learned about checking your compliance before 420 sales this year.
+Here’s everything we’ve learned about keeping your dispensary compliant for 420.

 One of your primary concerns, especially in consumer-facing businesses such as retail, should always be risk mitigation.
 Risk mitigation within a dispensary is an umbrella term covering security risk management, management lines of coverage, and documentation.